-CLUB 20 is a coalition of individuals, businesses, tribes and local governments in Colorado's 22 western counties.
+Club 20 is an organization of counties, communities, businesses, individuals and associations in Western Colorado.
 The group is organized for the purpose of speaking with a single unified voice on issues of mutual concern.
-Its activities include marketing and advertising, public education, promotion, meetings and events and political action.
-CLUB 20 is the “Voice of the Western Slope”.
+Its activities include marketing and advertising, public education, promotion, meetings, events and political action.
+Club 20 is the “Voice of the Western Slope”.

-The organization continued to grow, incorporating in 1955, and began working on other issues of mutual concern to all the Western Slope communities.
-Its activities included water, agriculture and natural resources, energy issues including uranium in the ‘50s and oil shale in the ‘70s and more recently economic development, public lands, air service, tourism, energy, trails, recreation and telecommunications.
+The organization continued to grow, incorporating in 1955 and began working on other issues of mutual concern to all the Western Slope communities.
+Its activities included water, agriculture, natural resources, energy issues including uranium in the ‘50s and oil shale in the ‘70s and, more recently, economic development, public lands, air service, tourism, energy, trails, recreation and telecommunications.

-A Board of Directors makes CLUB 20 policy, which includes voting membership for each of the 22 counties and Ute Indian tribes in western Colorado.
-Each has an equal voice, their delegations elected by the members in each county or Tribe.
+A Board of Directors makes Club 20 policy, which includes voting membership for each of the 22 counties and in Western Colorado.
+Each has an equal voice, their delegations elected by the members in each county.
 Management decisions are made by the Executive Committee, which is composed of the elected officers of the Board of Directors.

-For more than five decades, this organization of all the communities of western Colorado has been providing a forum for the discussion of complex and controversial issues, and representing the interests of the western Slope at all levels of government.
-The group’s membership is broader and more diverse than at any time in history and it continues to grow each year.
-CLUB 20’s leadership is convinced that, by working together to achieve a stronger voice, the Western Slope can help shape the destiny of Colorado and the West and continue to serve as the “Voice of the Western Slope”.
+For more than five decades, this organization of all the communities of Western Colorado has been providing a forum for the discussion of complex and controversial issues and representing the interests of the Western Slope at all levels of government.
+The group’s membership is broader and more diverse than at any time in history and continues to grow each year.
+Club 20’s leadership is convinced that by working together to achieve a stronger voice, the Western Slope can help shape the destiny of Colorado and the West and continue to serve as the “Voice of the Western Slope”.